 |A queen cage-the queen bee and five attendants|

 Beekeeping is never predictable.
 This is why I think I enjoy it so much.
 They are very much in control of their world.
 I am only a privileged observer, trying to help anticipate and tend to their needs.
+This week I found it necessary to requeen one of my hives.

 When we last left off, Briar was going gang busters and had yet to be fully inspected for the spring.
 The numbers were excellent, so my mentor and I deferred from Briar and focused our energies on Willow-my recently struggling hive.
 Upon my previous inspection, there was little brood and I could not see any visible eggs or larvae.
 I did not see the queen.
 So, luckily, I was able to pick up a queen from the local association.
 My mentor would be over tomorrow to help me split Briar.
 Late in the afternoon, I laid the queen between two frames in Willow and used the empty candy board as a shim.
 The bees immediately came to investigate the new queen in her cage.